Balance-Analytics-io/BALANCE_Media/posts/work-report-cardano-foundation-grant-01-2023-03-30/work-report-cardano-foundation-grant-01-2023-03-30.md

 ## Roadmap
 So, with continued CF Grant support, how would BALANCE use it?

 Well, we have big plans.
-If our CF Grant support stays for the next delegation round, as well as the support from our loyal delegators, the following will be the funded work in exchange.
+If our CF Grant support stays for the next delegation round, as well as the support from our loyal delegators, the following will be the funded work in exchange:

-**Phase II: Website & Community Building**
+### Phase II: Website & Community Building
-By creating and delivering on our public services, we hope to exchange value-for-value and gain BALNC stake pool delegators to sustain our work and mission.
+By creating and delivering on our public intelligence services, we hope to exchange value-for-value and gain BALNC stake pool delegators to sustain our work and mission.

-Continued Website Building
+**Continued Website Building**

 Currently the website is our Minimal Viable Product.

-More Highly Curated Charts
+We already have Phase II improvements tagged and are still learning what's possible in Sveltkit website development.
+This is only the beginning.

+**More Charts**

+We have a ton more ideas for insightful and highly curated charts on not only the stake pool grouping and landscape realm, but also anything curious on-chain regarding network health, wallets and rewards.

-Building an Intelligence Community in the Matrix
+**Building an Intelligence Community in the Matrix**

 More Analysis for Newsletter Content
 SQL Script development and standardization, metrics, stake pool pledge changes, pool stake in-flows and out-flows, decentralization and network health metrics.